TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

    myOtherObject < myObject

-The result of the above TypoScript is two independent sets of objects/properties which are exactly the same (duplicates).
+The result of the above `TypoScript`:pn: is two independent sets of objects/properties which are exactly the same (duplicates).
 They are *not* references to each other but actual copies: